-The parties' Rule 26(f) Report (ECF No. 11) is APPROVED, except as set forth in this order.
-All discovery, including depositions of expert witnesses, will be completed (not propounded) by October 29, 2021.
-A damages analysis will be provided by any party who has a claim or counterclaim for damages by July 16, 2021.
+The parties' Rule 26(f) Report (ECF No. 15) is APPROVED, except as set forth in this order.
+All discovery, including depositions of expert witnesses, will be completed (not propounded) by November 12, 2021.
+A damages analysis will be provided by any party who has a claim or counterclaim for damages by April 15, 2021.
 The parties will designate all trial experts and provide opposing counsel with reports from retained experts on any issues on which they bear the burden of proof by July 16, 2021.
-Depositions of any such experts shall be completed by August 13, 2021.
-The parties will designate all trial experts and provide opposing counsel with reports from retained experts on any issues on which they do not bear the burden of proof by September 30, 2021.
-Depositions of any such experts shall be completed by October 29, 2021.
-Summary judgment motions shall be due by November 26, 2021.
-The joint trial memorandum will be due on the later of January 21, 2022, or 45 days after the Court's summary judgment ruling.
+Depositions of any such experts shall be completed by November 12, 2021.
+The parties will designate all trial experts and provide opposing counsel with reports from retained experts and provide opposing counsel with reports from retained experts on any issues on which they do not bear the burden of proof by August 27, 2021.
+Depositions of any such experts shall be completed by November 12, 2021.
+Depositions of any such experts shall be completed by August 27, 2021.
+Depositions of any such experts shall be completed by November 12, 2021.
+Summary judgment motions shall be due by December 30, 2021, and responses and replies shall be due in accordance with the deadlines in the Local Rules.
+The joint trial memorandum will be due on the later of February 18, 2022, or 45 days after the Court's summary judgment ruling.
 The case will be trial ready upon the filing of the joint trial memorandum.

-In addition, the Court will hold a mid-discovery Telephonic Status Conference on August 24, 2021 at 4:00pm; the Court will provide the parties with the dial-in information.
-The parties will file a joint status report by August 17, 2021.
+In addition, the Court will hold a mid-discovery Telephonic Status Conference on September 1, 2021 at 4:00pm; the Court will provide the parties with the dial-in information.
+The parties will file a joint status report by August 25, 2021.

 The Court encourages the parties to discuss settlement as soon as possible.
 Nearly all civil cases settle, and at some point in this case, the Court will refer the parties to mediation with a U.S. Magistrate Judge to explore the potential for settlement.
 The sooner that occurs, the less expensive the case will be for the parties.
 The Court understands that sometimes it is necessary to conduct some discovery before the parties can engage in a productive mediation.
 If the parties believe this is such a case, the Court encourages them to discuss exchanging limited discovery, perhaps including one deposition by each party and the written discovery necessary to prepare for that deposition, before proceeding to mediation.
 But the parties may begin settlement discussions at any time, either by themselves or with the assistance of a U.S. Magistrate Judge.
 Should the parties wish at any time to be referred to a Magistrate Judge for mediation, they need only so indicate to the Court by filing a joint statement making such a request (which may be as short as a single sentence), by filing a statement by one party representing in good faith that counsel for all parties have conferred and agree that such a referral would be appropriate, or by telephoning chambers to make the same representations.

-Finally, the parties are responsible for following the appended instructions regarding (1)

-joint status reports, (2) discovery disputes, and (3) the joint trial memorandum, all of which the

-Court hereby incorporates as part of this Scheduling Order.
+Finally, the parties are responsible for following the appended instructions regarding (1) joint status reports, (2) discovery disputes, and (3) the joint trial memorandum, all of which the Court hereby incorporates as part of this Scheduling Order.